makyo/writing/work/claw17/disappearance.md

 "Yeah, thank you."
 After a moment's thought, I ask, "Why'd you do that?"

-The coyote frowns down to me, "I wanted to.
+The coyote frowns down to me, ears splayed in embarrassment.
+"I wanted to.
 It felt like it would work, and like it would be okay.
 I should have asked, though, I'm sorry."

 "No!"
 I realize how loud that was and grin sheepishly up to her, "No, it was nice.
 Real nice."

 That slightly silly grin comes back, tugging on buried memories.
 "Good," She says, leaning in to give me another.
 I press more readily into the kiss this time, sliding my arms up around her shoulders.

 This goes over quite well.
-Aurora seems to have taken it as a sign, and leans down over me more assertively, paws planted to either side of my head.
+Aurora seems to have taken it as a sign, and leans down over me more assertively, paws planted to either side of me.
 After a moment's hesitation, she leans up a little further onto her knees and shifts one up over me until she's straddling my waist.
 She's bigger than me, weighs more than I do.
-Maybe it's the way she carries herself, but her weight is more comforting than anything.
+Maybe it's the way she carries herself, but her weight is more comforting than heavy.

 "Wait," I murmur, twisting my head slightly to pull away from the kiss.

 Aurora immediately tenses up, ears pinning back.
 "Uh, sorry, I don't--"

-"No, no. You're fine," I mumble.
-"Don't know why this is...doing what it is.
+"No, no. You're fine," I mumble, searching for words.
+"Don't know why...why this is...doing what it is.
 Working.
 Stopping me from crying and all.
 Taking my mind off stuff."

 She stays silent above me.
-An expectant silence she waits me to fill.
+An expectant silence she waits for me to fill.

 I hunt for words as best I can.
 "Maybe I just...I don't know.
 I haven't touched --- or been touched by --- anyone since I made it out here.
 Before that, even.
 It feels dumb to say, I guess."